Medicare Part B – Compare Medicare Insurance Plans

 What is Medicare Part B Deductible?

 For some services covered by Medicare Part B, policyholders will have to pay an annual deductible.
-The annual deductible for all Medicare Part B beneficiaries is expected to drop to $164.90 in 2023.
+The annual deductible for all Medicare Part B beneficiaries is expected to rise to $240 in 2024.
 Additionally, policyholders often must pay 20% of the Medicare-approved amount out-of-pocket before Medicare coverage takes over.

 Final Thoughts